Cacti/documentation/Install-Under-CentOS_LAMP.md

         # Uncomment these if you use mod_security.
         # allow POST of application/x-www-form-urlencoded during install
         #SecRuleRemoveById 960010
-        # permit the specification of the rrdtool paths during install
+        # permit the specification of the RRDTool paths during install
         #SecRuleRemoveById 900011
     </Directory>